Pirkei Avot, 2:21

-The initiative was launched by former Special Representative to Muslim Communities Farah Pandith and former Special Envoy to Monitor and Combat Anti-Semitism Hannah Rosenthal at the Organization for Security and Cooperation in Europe (OSCE) in Vienna, Austria on February 17, 2011.
+Hours Against Hate began as a US Department of State campaign launched by former Special Representative to Muslim Communities Farah Pandith and former Special Envoy to Monitor and Combat Anti-Semitism Hannah Rosenthal.

 After leaving the Department of State in the fall of 2012, Hannah Rosenthal became the president and CEO of the Milwaukee Jewish Federation.
-The Federation developed the official Hours Against Hate website site through its Jewish Community Relations Council to bring greater awareness to the Hours Against Hate initiative.We are asking the next generation to work together to build a stronger, more tolerant world.
+The Federation launched the domestic arm of the Hours Against Hate initiative in 2014 and works collaboratively with the international Hours Against Hate program.

-No one group can do it alone, so pledge an hour now.
+No one person or group can do it alone, so pledge an hour now.